How to Visit Magical Seiser Alm: Europe’s Biggest Mountain Meadow

 Route 10 – Round Ticket: €24

-The most beautiful view in Seiser Alm
+The most famous view in Seiser Alm

 From Compatsch, you have to walk about 3,7 km and it takes around 45 minutes to one hour to reach this place.
 You start your hike at parking lot P2 in Compatsch.
 So if you’ve parked your car at P1 Spitzbühl, you first have to walk up the short hike we talked about above.
-From P2, you start walking straight ahead for about 2 kilometers, until you come to an Y-junction.
-Here, you go left and after about 150 meters you come to another Y-junction, where you go right and keep on following the paved road.
+From P2, you start walking straight ahead for about 2 kilometers, until you come to a Y-junction.
+Here, you go left, and after about 150 meters, you come to another Y-junction, where you go right and keep on following the paved road.
 From here, the road goes up for a while, but then it flattens again.
 After around 1,5 kilometers, you get to this amazing view over the meadow of Seiser Alm and the surrounding mountain ranges.
-If you want to use google maps, you can follow the directions to Sporthotel Sonne.
-A few hundred meters before this hotel, you pass the famous viewpoint.

-It’s a beautiful hike along the meadows with those little wooden cabins and you get wonderful views over the entire environment.
+It’s a beautiful hike along the meadows with those little wooden cabins, and you get wonderful views over the entire environment.

 Win-Win for everyone